reimagined/hacker-news-resolve/README.md

 ## Requirements

-node 8.2.0, or later
+* node 8.2.0, or later

-npm 5.3.0, or later
+* npm 5.3.0, or later

 ## Creating a New ReSolve Application

-Use the [create-resolve-app](https://github.com/reimagined/resolve/tree/master/packages/create-resolve-app) CLI tool to create a new reSolve project:
+Use the [create-resolve-app](https://github.com/reimagined/resolve/tree/master/packages/create-resolve-app) CLI tool to create a new reSolve project.

 Install create-resolve-app globally.